 Restore the Gorge

 As one of the most biologically diverse places on the Great Lakes, the Niagara Gorge is home to unique ecological communities including many rare plants, and is also part of a globally significant Important Bird Area.
 The lower Niagara River rapids are important spawning grounds for freshwater fish including threatened Lake Sturgeon.
 Unfortunately, the health of this sensitive environment has been harmed by many factors, especially non-native invasive plants.
-The Land Conservancy has hired Applied Ecological Services to remove harmful invasive plants like Common Buckthorn, Tree-of-Heaven and Phragmites for the first phase of the project.
-These invasive species will be replaced with beneficial natives like oak trees, ninebark shrubs and Canada Anemone.
+The Land Conservancy is hiring contractors to remove harmful invasive plants like common buckthorn, tree-of-heaven and phragmites, as well as replanting with beneficial natives like basswood trees, ninebark shrubs and red columbine.

 February 2018 - On-the-ground ecological restoration work to “Restore the Gorge” in Niagara Falls begins.